hems/m4l-dynamic-interface-js/README.md

 Federico "amazingly" replied to my message in no time and just a few days after published a video showing how to do it using javascript.

-You can watch the video here:
+You can watch his video here:
 https://www.youtube.com/watch?v=4uO6Ft4WuUQ&ab_channel=AmazingMaxStuff

 After watching his video and learning about max msp's js function: "getvalueof"